IARCP | CERTIFICATION

 - Risk management, and the role of the Chief Risk Officer (CRO).

-- Risk management problems.
+- Risk management challenges.

 - Risk perception, optimism bias, availability bias, control bias, narrative bias.